June 11, 2010

 Packing and Storing

 Preparing the McKim building for restoration requires extensive work.
-Space must be found in the Morgan's vault for storage of many of the smaller objects and paintings, while transport of larger items and furniture to offsite storage is arranged.
+Space must be found in the Morgan's vault for storage of many of the smaller objects and paintings.
 Each object has to be carefully removed, packed, and stored.
 Conservators de-install the Gutenberg bible from its case in the East Room while technicians measure art objects and furniture so they can construct custom-built protection.
+Larger items items and furniture are transported to offsite storage.

 The Registrar's office coordinates the packing and removal of material and the protection of some artwork left in situ, such as the sixteenth-century relief sculptures from the della Robbia workshop that decorate the walls of the McKim.
 The ones in the current entrance to the building were installed by Pierpont Morgan's son, J. P. Morgan, Jr., or Jack, who had them returned from storage at the Metropolitan Museum and set into the walls using cement.